FunkyFlake/julia_ctrl/README.md

 # julia_ctrl
-Just a bunch of random control system scripts in julia that I implemented to better understand the basic concept.
+Just a bunch of random control system scripts in julia that I implemented to better understand the concepts.